 Description Check Power wiring to the Single Zone outdoor unit is solid or stranded, and complies with all local and national electrical codes.
-Power wiring was connected to a single phase 208-230V source (Mega, Standard Efficiency) or 115V source (Mega 115V).
+Power wiring was connected to a single phase 208-230V source (Mega) or 115V source (Mega 115V).
 Ground wire was installed and properly terminated at the unit.
 The power supplied was clean with voltage fluctuations within specifications. (±10% of nameplate).
-Power wiring to the Single Zone outdoor unit was installed per all local electrical code requirements. • Communication / connection (power) wiring from the outdoor unit to the indoor unit is minimum 14 gauge, four-conductor, stranded, shielded or unshielded.
+Power wiring to the Single Zone outdoor unit was installed per all local electrical code requirements. • When the wiring length is up to 130 feet, communication / connection (power) wiring from the outdoor unit to the indoor unit is minimum 14 gauge, four-conductor, stranded, shielded or unshielded.
+If shielded, must be grounded to chassis at the outdoor unit only. • When the wiring length is GREATER THAN 130 feet, communication / connection (power) wiring from the outdoor unit to the indoor unit is minimum 14 gauge, stranded, shielded or unshielded.
 If shielded, must be grounded to chassis at the outdoor unit only.
+Use a two (2) conductor wire for power; use a two (2) conductor wire for communication / ground.
+Separate the power AT LEAST two (2) inches away from the communication / ground wire.
 Wiring to the indoor unit was installed per all local electrical code requirements.
 Communication / connection (power) wiring from the outdoor unit to the indoor unit can be run in the same conduit.
 Communication type RS-485-BUS type.
-LG-supplied cable was used; or 22-3 AWG, twisted, stranded, unshielded cable (minimum) was used between the indoor unit and its zone controller.
-No cables were spliced, and no wire caps are present. its zone controller.
+LG-supplied cable was used; or 22-3 AWG, twisted, stranded, unshielded cable (minimum) was used between the indoor unit (Mega 115V) and its zone controller (if present for Mega 115V).
 No cables were spliced, and no wire caps are present.
 Appropriate crimping tool was used to attach ring or spade terminals at all power wiring and control cable terminations.
 Power and control wires were run in the same conduit (outdoor unit to indoor only) as provided in the product installation manual.
 Power to outdoor unit and power/communications to indoor unit CANNOT be run in the same conduit.